RandomUx69/Port-Windows-11-Xiaomi-Pad-6/README.md

 > [!TIP]
-> **Want to see Mi Pad 5 WoA actively maintained and updated?**
+> **Want to see Xiaomi Pad 6 WoA actively maintained and updated?**
 >
-> **If anyone here is interested in keeping Mi Pad 5 WoA alive, there's a chance to make it happen:**
+> **If anyone here is interested in keeping pipa WoA alive, there's a chance to make it happen:**
-> A device could be sent to [@remtrik](https://github.com/remtrik) as a surprise — but someone would need to cover the cost.
+> A device could be sent to ME as a surprise — but someone would need to cover the cost.
 >
 > The sender doesn't own the device and has no reason to spend money on it personally, but is willing to coordinate the gift.
 >
 > ~**Estimated cost: $70–120**, depending on current listings when enough donations are collected.~
 >
 > What this would mean:
-> - More driver and UEFI updates
+> - Driver creation sped up :D
 > - Potential performance improvements
 > - Surprises
 >